ry-mo/project-app/README.md

 11. [Bad] The developer documentation for this implementation seemed to only be available in English.
 12. [Good] Seeing the "You've successfully completed this step.
 View in Dashboard." message in certain sections was very helpful and validating.
 I imagine this is even more helpful in larger implementations.
 13. [Bad] The main guide (https://stripe.com/docs/payments/accept-a-payment?integration=elements) isn't responsive.
 This was frustrating as I wanted to have the guide open on half my screen with my editor on the other half.
 This forced me to scroll horizontally in the guide constanly.
 Also the right rail table of contents takes up a lot of room and you should be able to close or minimize it.
-14. [Bad] If I have my region (bottom left of page setting) set to something other than the US, it should change the currency in the code to the currency associated with that region to make it easier for engineers to work in their native/home/local currency.
+14. [Bad] If I have my region (bottom left of page) set to something other than the US, it should change the currency in the code to the currency associated with that region to make it easier for engineers to work in their native/home/local currency.
 For instance, if I'm implementing from the UK it should be set as "currency: 'gbp',"
+15. [Bad] Some links within the guide open in a new active tab while others open in the current tab which was frustrating.
+For instance, clicking on the "Client Secret API" link opened the page up in my current window and when I pressed back in my broswer I was back at the top of the page and lost my place.
+16. [Bad] Accessibility: I could not get any screen readers to correctly identify the Stripe form fields and there seems to be a lack of information regarding this issue and how accessible stripe implementations/elements are out of the box for visually impaired end users.